Last Updated on October 8, 2023

 The calculation will be as such: (300 x 60) ÷ (2250) = 8 ACH

-A rating of 8 ACH means your purifier will be cycling the air 8 times in one hour.
+A rating of 8 ACH means your purifier will cycle the air 8 times in one hour.

 Note: The recommended value of ACH for allergy and asthma patients should be a minimum of 4.
-A rating of 2-3 can work for those who are in a home environment and doesn’t have any breathing condition.
+A rating of 2-3 can work for those who are in a home environment and don’t have any breathing conditions.

 What Size Purifier Will Work for a 1000 Sq Ft Area (8 Ft height)?

 This example is just to make you understand better.
-Imagine you have a 1000 sq ft studio room that has a height of 8 feet.
+Imagine you have a 1000 sq ft studio room with an height of 8 feet.
 You can easily find the much-needed CADR for your new purifier.